 The Successful Tenderer must deliver a structured implementation programme that modernises AsIAm’s ICT environment, resolves legacy issues and transitions the organisation to a unified, secure, cloud‑first operating model.
 The programme must ensure continuity of service, minimal disruption to users and full alignment with AsIAm’s operational, security and accessibility needs.

 The programme will be conducted on phased basis as outlined below.
 The Gannt Chart represents lapsed periods for each phase and assumes that work will spread over this time period rather than being a full-time commitment on the party of the MSP or AsIAm.
-Tenderers should cost for all phases but AsIAm may change the timing or sequence of phases and this does not represent a commitment to go ahead with all phases.
+Tenderers must provide pricing for all phases.
+AsIAm may change the timing or sequence of phases and may draw down phases at its sole discretion; pricing for all phases does not represent a commitment by AsIAm to proceed with any or all phases.